Neil Parish: Post-parliamentary career

 In January 2024, Parish launched the We Can Do Both podcast, focusing on the balance between food production and environmental protection, drawing on his experience as a farmer.

 Parish has also been an outspoken critic of the inheritance tax reforms proposed in 2024, particularly regarding their impact on farms.
 He participated in farmers’ protests and appeared on GB News to voice his opposition to the changes.

 Parish campaigning with local Conservatives in support of Iain Chubb, candidate for Whimple and Blackdown, ahead of the 2025 Devon County Council elections (April 2025).

 Although he stepped back from frontline politics following his resignation in 2022, Parish has remained active within the Conservative Party.
 In 2025, he attended an event with the Honiton and Sidmouth Conservatives to discuss concerns about the inheritance tax’s effect on Devon farmers.
 He also took part in campaign activities with local Conservative candidates ahead of the 2025 Devon County Council elections, supporting campaigns in Mid and East Devon.
+On 16 May 2026, he became Honorary President of the Honiton and Sidmouth Conservatives, succeeding Simon Card.